AbhinayAmbati/null-pointer-b8g7y06/README.md

 ## About Me

-hey internet void. it's 3:33 AM again and i'm here, caffeinated and contemplating the universe through IntelliJ's dark theme. born in 2006, raised on minecraft mods and stack overflow anxiety. i used to think i understood java back when i was fifteen and the world made sense. now i'm eighteen and everything is on fire but at least my code has better variable names.
+hey internet void. it's 3:33 AM again and i'm here, caffeinated and contemplating the universe through IntelliJ's dark theme.
+I am raised on minecraft mods and stack overflow anxiety. i used to think i understood java back when i was seventeen and the world made sense. now i'm nineteen and everything is on fire but at least my code has better variable names.

 this repository exists somewhere between a digital diary and a desperate attempt to remember why i fell in love with programming in the first place. it's giving "i peaked in high school computer science" energy but with more existential dread and better playlist curation.